Syracuse Maps as Non-singular Power-Bounded Transformations and Their Inverse Maps: Chain Structure in The Collatz Map

 \subsection{More General Maps:}

 Many of the more general maps with similar forms to the Collatz Map have extremely different structures and properties, for example, that many currently are not known to have a cycle.
 Consider a sub-class of these maps, where where $p$ is an odd integer and $r$ is taken to be an integer so $|r| < p$ and $r$ is relatively prime to $p$.
+In this case, the idea of a family structure includes some repeating form over a number of nodes.
+For example, if $T(p^{\alpha}2^{\beta}k-1) = p^{\alpha+1}2^{\beta -1}k-1$.
 We then have the following.